znly/rules_go/README.md

     go_repositories()
     ```

+* If your project follows the structure that `go build` uses, you
+  can [generate your `BUILD` files](#generating-build-files) with Gazelle.
+If
+  not, read on.
-* Add a `BUILD` file to the top of your workspace, declaring the name of your
+* Add a `BUILD` file to the top of your project.
+Declare the name of your
   workspace using `go_prefix`.
-This prefix is used for Go's "import" statements
+This is used by Bazel to translate between build
-  to refer to packages within your own project, so it's important to choose a
-  prefix that might match the location that another user might choose to put
-  your code into.
+  targets and import paths.

     ```bzl
     load("@io_bazel_rules_go//go:def.bzl", "go_prefix")